kalimawiki/blog-writing/content/posts/in-depth-with-insilico-medicine_-redefining-pharma-through-artificial-intelligence-2025-06-17.md

 ### Who They Are

-Insilico Medicine is a clinical-stage biotech company founded in 2014 by Alex Zhavoronkov, PhD, with headquarters in Boston and additional R&D sites in regions including the U.S., Greater China, Canada, and the Middle East.
+Insilico Medicine is a preclinical- & clinical-stage biotech company founded in 2014 by Alex Zhavoronkov, PhD, with headquarters in Boston and additional R&D sites in regions including the U.S., Greater China, Canada, and the Middle East.
 They specialize in AI-driven drug discovery and development.
 (Source: https://en.wikipedia.org)

 ### Mission, Purpose & Core Values

-Insilico Medicine's mission is to to accelerate drug discovery and development by leveraging our rapidly evolving, proprietary Pharma.AI platform across biology, chemistry and clinical development.
+Insilico Medicine's mission is to accelerate drug discovery and development by leveraging our rapidly evolving, proprietary Pharma.AI platform across biology, chemistry, and clinical development.
 (Source: insilico.com)

 The company is driven by the 3 following Core Values:
 1. Patient First – prioritizing patient needs in all processes